 Raspberries.
 Raspberries are a superfood that are perfect to add into your morning breakfast.
 A cup of these berries contain a staggering 8 grams of fiber, which is more than double of what’s in a cup of strawberries.
 With the added fiber, these berries will help you feel full for longer.

-The next time you’re looking for a healthy meal for breakfast, consider choosing one of these foods.
+The next time you’re looking for healthy breakfast food, consider choosing one of the above options!
 They’re sure to help you feel full and may even help you toward your weight loss goals all day long.

 And if you’re interested in a weight loss program specially designed to suit your needs, give us a call to learn more about how we can help.